 - Assurance Engagements are designed to enhance intended users' degree of confidence about the outcome of the evaluation or measurement of a subject matter against criteria.
 In an Assurance Engagement, the Firm expresses a conclusion designed to enhance the degree of confidence of the intended users (other than the responsible party) about the outcome of the evaluation or measurement of a subject matter against criteria.
 The Framework for Assurance Engagements issued by the AUASB describes the elements and objectives of an Assurance Engagement and identifies engagements to which Auditing and Assurance Standards apply.
 For a description of the elements and objectives of an Assurance Engagement, refer to the Framework for Assurance Engagements. - The outcome of the evaluation or measurement of a subject matter is the information that results from applying the criteria to the subject matter.
 The term "subject matter information" is used to mean the outcome of the evaluation or measurement of a subject matter.
-For example, the Framework for Assurance Engagements states that an assertion about the effectiveness of internal control (subject matter information) results from applying a framework for evaluating the effectiveness of internal control, such as COSO or CoCo (criteria), to internal control, a process (subject matter). - 900.9 Assurance Engagements might be assertion-based or direct reporting.
+For example, the Framework for Assurance Engagements states that an assertion about the effectiveness of internal control (subject matter information) results from applying a framework for evaluating the effectiveness of internal control, such as COSO or CoCo (criteria), to internal control, a process (subject matter). - Assurance Engagements might be assertion-based or direct reporting.
 In either case, they involve three separate parties: a Firm, a responsible party and intended users. - 900.10 In an assertion-based Assurance Engagement, the evaluation or measurement of the subject matter is performed by the responsible party.
-The subject matter information is in the form of an assertion by the responsible party that is made available to the intended users. - 900.11 In a direct reporting Assurance Engagement, the Firm: - (a) Directly performs the evaluation or measurement of the subject matter; or - (b) Obtains a representation from the responsible party that has performed the evaluation or measurement that is not available to the intended users.
-The subject matter information is provided to the intended users in the assurance report. - AUST 900.11.1 The AUASB has issued Framework for Assurance Engagements which describes the nature of an Assurance Engagement.
-To obtain a full understanding of the objectives and elements of an Assurance Engagement it is necessary to refer to the full text of that document.
+The subject matter information is in the form of an assertion by the responsible party that is made available to the intended users.

-36 &quot;Internal Control - Integrated Framework" The Committee of Sponsoring Organizations of the Treadway Commission.
+37 &quot;Internal Control - Integrated Framework" The Committee of Sponsoring Organizations of the Treadway Commission.

-37 &quot;Guidance on Assessing Control - The CoCo Principles" Criteria of Control Board, The Canadian Institute of Chartered Accountants.
+38 &quot;Guidance on Assessing Control - The CoCo Principles" Criteria of Control Board, The Canadian Institute of Chartered Accountants.